cmiles74/xmltool/README.md

 problem.
 That's right: the Java runtime comes with a bunch of platform specific code!

-There is a solution: we download all of the JDKs for all of the platforms for which we'd like to build.
-We then build the image for each one, using a different JDK to build the image.
-This is the route this project has taken.

-One last wrinkle is that we use platform specific tools to build the launcher for each platform.
-That is, you need to be running on Windows to build the Windows executable and, likewise, you need to be running on MacOS to build the executable for that platform.
-Linux is free and open source, we can build that one from any platform. `;-)`
+There's not really any good solution for this, the `jlink` tool for another platform won't run and when you run it on your platform it assumes that your platform is the target.
+To build for other platforms you'd need to run under a virtual machine or actually on the other platform.

-#### Building for Windows
+#### Building

-To build for Windows, you will need to have a Windows JDK installed.
-If you're already running on Windows then you're all set, otherwise you can set the path to the Windows JDK with the `:jlink-jdk-path` key on your `project.clj` file.
-We have to build for a couple of platforms we've added a profile to the project for this under the `:windows64` key; you can customize this to point to your Windows JDK.
-With that set, you can build a Windows image.
+There are profiles for all of the platforms supported by the project in the `project.clj` file.
+For instance, if you were building for Windows you'd ask Leiningen to run the `build-dist` tag with the `windows64` profile.

     $ lein with-profile windows64 build-windows64-image

 The image will be in the `dist/images` directory in the `windows64` folder.

-If you are acutally running on Windows, then you can also create a Windows executable.
-It's handy because it creates a launcher that uses the `java` from the custom runtime and uses it to launch the provided uberjar with just a double-cick.
+You can also create a launcher for your platform.
+The launcher will use the `java` from the custom runtime and to start the provided uberjar with just a double-cick.
+This task below is called as part of the `build-dist` task.

     $ lein with-profile windows64 build-windows64-exe

-The whole Windows package will be in the `dist/windows64` folder, you'll see the launcher and if you double-click, it will launch the XML Tool.
+The whole package will be in the `dist/windows64` folder, you'll see the launcher and if you double-click, it will launch the XML Tool.

 The launcher is nice but it doesn't have a snazzy icon, you can remedy that by writing the icon file into the executable.
 The [RCEdit][10] tool is bundled with this project (it's helpfully under the [MIT license][11]) and is used to get this done.
+This is also part of the `build-dist` task.

     $ lein with-profile windows64 update-windows64-exe

-Remembering all of that can be a hassle, if you're on Windows you can run all of those steps with just on Leiningen command.

-    $ lein build-windows64

 You can take that `windows64` image in the `dist` directory and hand it out to your friends and colleagues, it's a protable application distribution for